 In the summer the lakes are stunning shades of blue and turquoise, while in the winter they freeze over with a soft blanket of snow on top.
 Visit Lake Louise in winter and you can skate on the ice, while over at Lake Abraham you can check out the ice bubbles – a natural phenomenon caused by methane gas getting caught below the surface.

-In the summer you can hike up the mountains, while in winter you can ski and snowboard down them!
+Spend summer in Banff and you can hike up the mountains, while in winter you can ski and snowboard down them!

 Northern Lights In Alberta, Canada